 Pruning/growing training of young trees;

-selective control of weeds in bush cover promoting areas of discontinuity and shrub grants primarily in the areas of greatest slope;
+Selective control of weeds in bush cover promoting areas of discontinuity and shrub grants primarily in the areas of greatest slope;

-sanitary stamping out, phytosanitary pruning and maintenance including the treatment of residual waste;
+Sanitary stamping out, phytosanitary pruning and maintenance including the treatment of residual waste;

-Biological Fertilization maintenance;
+Biological fertilisation maintenance;

 Improvement of the tertiary network defence against forest fires;